So you want to work in the UK, but you have no idea where to start…

-If you’ve never worked in the UK before, or don’t even know if you’re eligible to, it can be a challenge to find the right information.
-If you’re not sure what job you can do, or what your rights are, look no further.
+If you’ve never worked in the UK before, you’re not sure what your rights are, or don’t even know if you’re eligible to – it can be a challenge to find the right information.

 Am I eligible to work in the UK?